The benefits of business credit

 - Receive better agreements with suppliers

 If you don’t build business credit, you may be able to use your personal credit to borrow money for your business.
-However, your personal savings and possession may be at risk if you can’t afford to repay the money you borrow using your personal credit.
+However, your personal savings and possessions may be at risk if you can’t afford to repay the money you borrow using your personal credit.
 Additionally, using your personal credit for your business could make it more difficult to qualify for a personal loan, such as when you want to buy a vehicle or home.

 Whether you rely on your business’s credit, your personal credit or a mix of both, you might consider three ways to borrow money: a credit line, a loan or a credit card.